About John Buckley

 Many of the jobs I've held demanded an extroverted personality -- being a spokesman in the chaos of a political campaign, interviewing bands fresh off the stage, maneuvering inside the tumult of big companies.
 But even as I thrive in cities, crowds, noise, color, the moments that mean the most to me, the ones that are most fulfilling, are the quiet ones – working on a book, hiking in mountains, alone together with my wife and son.
 I think this introverted sensibility both shapes and is reflected in the pictures here.

-So what's with the site's title?
+This site was previously called Tulip Frenzy Photography.
+What's with the site's title?
 Since 2008, I have published the website Tulip Frenzy, which bills itself as “Commentary On Music (Mostly), With An Occasional Photograph.”
 Over time, this descriptor has proved false, as the commentary on music became occasional and publishing of photographs seemed to become its purpose.
 It made sense to create a freestanding website to display photography, ah, but what to call it?
-I think of Tulip Frenzy Photography as a brand extension of the original Tulip Frenzy, which will continue in its present form.
-I hope you think of it as a repository of quality photography.
+I thought of Tulip Frenzy Photography as a brand extension of the original Tulip Frenzy, which will continue in its present form.
+As time went on, I wanted something simpler, so in homage to Cheap Trick, I changed the name to John Buckley: In Black and White and Color.

 Finally, a note on the site's navigation: on the upper right hand corner of each gallery, there is a button which enables the visitor to see the entire gallery as a set of thumbnails, and also provides a brief explanation of the photos contained in it.